 Whether in my personal or professional life, when I observe myself and others around me, one of the biggest personal and professional missteps I witness is being a blocked learner.
-More than blocking learning, I think of it as repelling learning — like repelling it as if it were a mosquito or bug.
+More than blocking learning, I think of it as repelling learning — as if it were a mosquito or bug.

 Lombardo and Eichinger (2006) wrote that three problems for blocked learners are: (1) they are closed (unwilling) to learning new skills and methods, (2) they do not seek input from others (why would they since they think they know everything already), and (3) they are not insightful about themselves.